 Swimmers can rest by standing in shallow water or by resting on a buoy which marks the course the swimmers are to follow.

 The swimming portion of a triathlon can vary in distance, but the standard is 1,500 meters.
 1,500 meters is 150m less than a mile, requiring endurance.

 There are other popular forms of triathlon events including spring, relay, long distance, and ultra long distance.
 The swimming portion in the ultra long distance event is 2.4 miles.
 As the swim distance increases, more rest may be necessary.

-During a triathlon, the competitor's health and safety is the utmost priority.
-Water is handed out around every corner of a triathlon, at the beginning, middle, and end of the race.
+During a triathlon, the competitor’s health and safety is the utmost priority.
+Water is handed out at the beginning, middle, and end of the race.
 Trainers and medical personnel are on-call at all times.
 There are also guidelines in place to secure the safety of the competitors and the public watching the event.
-If you become tired or find yourself struggling at any point of a triathlon, you should stop and rest.
+If an athlete becomes tired or starts struggling at any point of a triathlon, they are allowed to stop and rest.